filipz/next-folio-starter/README.md

 Contributions are welcome!
 To get involved, just push your code to the repo.
 Whether you're enhancing existing features or adding new ones, your efforts are greatly appreciated!

+## Credits

+This project is based on [Nextfolio](https://github.com/1msirius/Nextfolio) by [1msirius](https://github.com/1msirius), enhanced with additional features and optimizations.

-## Licence
+## License

-Nextfolio is open-source and released under the MIT License.
+Released under the MIT License.
+See [LICENSE](LICENSE) for more information.